arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 ## Lesson Preparation: Our RStudio Environment

-You can do this step now, if you like to follow along throughout and try out code as you go.
-Or, we'll present this step again at the end, when we give you some concrete tasks to perform.
-It's totally up to you!
+Please do this step now, because we're going to ask you to follow along throughout and try out code as you go.

 Please read over both options before you start performing any actions, to make sure you pick the right option for you.